Swellies Surf Guide Part 2- The Flood

 Good For: Easy surf practice.

-Bad For: The boily eddy line just below can make rolling tricky.
+Bad For: The boily eddy line just below.

 I like… it as a warm-up.